-Background: In path analysis with structural equation modeling (SEM), an acceptable pipeline begins with a significance analysis of the microarray data to yield differentially expressed genes with signatures.
-These genes are then used for upstream regulator analysis through Ingenuity Pathways Analysis (IPA) to elucidate potentially significant biological pathways and gene panels related to chemicals.
-Finally, SEM is used to evaluate the combinatorial interactions and disparities of genes.
-However, the gene signatures generation in significance analysis is often tedious especially when verifying negative control.
-As such, this creates a bottleneck when swapping in different exogenous variables in the SEM to test for significance.
-This work aims to automate and expedite the process in which T-scores and negative control are produced in testing SEM models by providing an accessible interface to upload necessary microarray, gene signature, and IPA analysis files.
-Following the results of Rubel et al., the computational methodology will be validated using the GSE58144 cohort.
-Optimizing these bottleneck steps of the path analysis pipeline will assist in efficiently revealing the biological functioning network, thus predicting which biological pathways are significant and should be primarily targeted in future investigations.
+Background: Interaction of molecular activities among a genetic network can be examined by the path analysis with structural equation modeling (SEM) on gene signature data.
+Removing a subset of genes from the gene signature dataset allows further in silico investigation of the role of these genes in the given genetic network.
+However, the generation of the gene signatures and latent (hidden) variables are often tedious especially when verifying significance based on bootstrap resampling.
+As such, this creates a bottleneck in testable hypotheses when swapping in different exogenous variables in the SEM framework.
+Automation of the process will assist in efficiently revealing the biological functioning network, thus predicting which biological pathways are significant and should be primarily targeted in future investigations.

-Objective: Create an R Shiny app which will: allow for upload of microarray, gene signature, and IPA analysis files; automate and expedite T-score generation processes; perform bootstrap parallel runs for negative control; generate SEM models for visualization; be user-friendly.
+Objective: Create a user-friendly R Shiny app which will analyze genomic data to generate gene signatures for application to an SEM.

 Methods: Open-source R and R Shiny were used for calculations and presentation.
-The microarray data file is normalized by keeping only the probe with the highest variation for repeat genes and centering to the median across the array variables.
-The T-score gene signature score is calculated by first finding overlap of genes between the gene signature and microarray files, then by separating the signature-induced (high) and signature-repressed (low) genes to perform a two-sided T-statistic test under each array variable between the two groups, denoting coordinate expressions.
-The regulator T-score is calculated by removing all of its relevant gene molecules from the overall gene list, then proceeding with the aforementioned T-score method.
-As negative control, the bootstrap resampling is done by using parallel computing and iteratively removing an equal random number of genes from the overall gene list as the number of genes related to the corresponding regulator, then proceeding with the T-score method.
+The microarray data file is normalized by keeping only the probe with the highest variation for replicate genes and centering to the median across the genes on the array.
+A T-score is calculated for each gene by first finding overlap of genes between the gene signature and microarray files, then by separating the induced (high) and repressed (low) genes to perform a two-sided T- test between the two groups.
+To examine the impact of removing a subset of genes on the genetic network, a T-score is calculated by removing these genes from the gene signature list, then proceeding with the aforementioned T-score method.
+To assess significance of the SEM, bootstrap resampling is performed in parallel by iteratively removing an equal random number of genes from the overall gene list as the number of genes in test, then proceeding with the T-score method.
 Using lavaan R package syntax, SEM model fits the T-scores of variables in the format: Y ~ X1 + X2, where Y is the endogenous variable and Xi is the exogenous variable.

-Results:
+Results: Bootstrap resampling of the data is run in parallel to assess significance of the modeling.
+Inferred regulatory networks are revealed and visualized through significant gene interactions.
+We test the app on a real data set of gene expression signatures of recurrent implant failure following in vitro fertilization and show that the SEM frameworks extracts a regulatory network where in silico alteration of latent gene interactions disrupts the progesterone receptor pathway in the uterus of pregnant mice.

-Conclusions: Overall, this app can be used by all scientists in efficiently creating SEM models and determining significant biological pathways from microarray and signature data.
+Conclusions: Overall, this app can be used by all scientists in efficiently creating SEM models and mathematically determining significant biological pathways from genomic data.

 Last year’s academic level of presenting author: College Freshman